-We spent $60,000 over a three-week period to get as many people as possible to watch the videos, and most importantly, install our Soapbox Chrome Extension.
+We spent $60,000 over a three-week period to get as many people as possible to watch the videos, and most importantly, install Soapbox.
 In order to maximize our learnings throughout this process, we decided to take the opportunity to experiment with a variety of different ad formats.

 “In order to maximize our learnings throughout this process, we decided to take the opportunity to experiment with a variety of different ad formats.”

 To determine which of the three ads resonated best with our target audience, the ads were all separately promoted on YouTube and Facebook with similar targeting and copy, and with a primary key performance indicator (KPI) of Cost Per Install.